Loading NuWatt Energy...

 Direct Pay

 The 2026 ITC under Section 48E provides a 30% base credit (with prevailing wage/apprenticeship), stackable with +10% domestic content, +10% energy community, and +10-20% low-income bonuses for up to 70% total.
-MACRS 5-year depreciation with 20% bonus adds another 15-20% in tax savings.
+MACRS 5-year depreciation with 100% first-year bonus (permanent under the OBBBA) adds significant additional tax savings.
 Tax-exempt entities can use Direct Pay for cash payments.
-Projects must begin construction before July 4, 2026.
+Begin construction on or before July 4, 2026 to lock in the full §48E timing pathway; later starts still qualify but must be placed in service by December 31, 2027.

 30% (6% without prevailing wage)